 The Wildlife Wing of the Forest Department of the State of Meghalaya is headed by the Additional Principal Chief Conservator of Forests, Wildlife who also functions as the Chief Wildlife Warden (CWW) of the State, for the purpose of implementation of the Wild Life (Protection) Act,1972.
-In compliance to the Wild Life (Protection) Act, 1972 certain Non-Government Organisation who are interested in working for the conservation of wildlife have also been appointed and empowered as Honorary Wildlife Wardens (HWW) of respective Districts to assist the Chief Wildlife Warden in implementation of the Wild Life (Protection) Act, 1972.
+In compliance to the Wild Life (Protection) Act, 1972 certain non-governmental organisation working for the conservation of wildlife and who are interested have also been appointed and empowered as Honorary Wildlife Wardens (HWW) of respective Districts to assist the Chief Wildlife Warden in implementation of the Wild Life (Protection) Act, 1972.

 Wild life management and implementation of the Wild Life (Protection) Act 1972 in the State is entrusted to 4 (four) Divisional Forest Officers, namely:-

 |Divisional Forest Officer, Khasi Hills Wildlife Division,Shillong||Ri-Bhoi, East, West & South West Khasi Hills District||Office Phone No : 2226181

 Jaintia Hills Wildlife Division, Jowai

 |East & West Jaintia Hills District||Office Phone No : 224003